 Lasso.Security's deployment options:

-Organizations with existing DevOps capabilities and requirements for on-premise deployment may evaluate Lasso.Security's open-source option.
-However, this approach requires ongoing maintenance, security patching, and infrastructure management that increase total cost of ownership.
+Organizations with existing DevOps capabilities and requirements for self-hosted deployment may evaluate Lasso.Security's open-source option.
+However, this approach can require ongoing maintenance, security patching, and infrastructure management that increase total cost of ownership.

-For teams prioritizing speed to production and minimal operational overhead, MintMCP's managed cloud deployment eliminates infrastructure complexity while providing enterprise-grade reliability.
+For teams prioritizing speed to production and minimal operational overhead, MintMCP's managed SaaS-first deployment reduces infrastructure complexity while providing enterprise governance, hosted MCP connectors, and centralized observability.

 The Value Proposition: Why Choose MintMCP for Enterprise AI Governance?